Jesseatgao/bdownload/docs/source/index.rst

     one or more file names (optionally prefixed with relative (to ``-D DIR``) or absolute paths), e.g.
     `-o file1.zip ~/file2.tgz`, paired with URLs specified by ``--url`` or ``-L``

+``--stdout``

+    the contents of the download will be printed to the standard output

 ``-D DIR, --dir DIR``